 Sportbacks earned five stars from the NHTSA, albeit four stars in the frontal collision test.
 Coupes and convertibles haven’t been evaluated by the feds.

 The IIHS tested both coupes and Sportbacks last year and gave them top marks in every assessment except for headlights.
-It’s possible that this year’s revised headlight designs with standard LEDs will help the cars earn a Top Safety Pick award, so stay tuned.

 2020 Audi A5